Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 The following is written for the Atmega 328 Nano 3.0 board ("NANO"), but should work with others using Atmega CPUs.

-1. Purchase a USBasp ISP: Search on eBay for "USBasp", select and sort by "Price + shipping lowest first".
-The board can be found for about $1.50.
-A 10 pin to 6 pin cable adapter adds another $0.50.
-It's worth splurging for the version with the adapter to save the hassle of wiring one yourself even if you have an adapter from another USBasp as the pinouts are not all quite identical.
+1. Purchase a USBasp ISP: Search on eBay or Amazon for "USBasp", select and sort by "Price + shipping lowest first".
+The board can be found for about $10.
+Get the version with the cable adapter to save the hassle of wiring it yourself even if you have one from another USBasp as the pinouts are not all quite identical.

 2. 5V or 3.3V If there is a jumper for voltage select, it should be set to 5V for the Atmega328P Nano 3.0.